 How Long Does It Take To Buy A House?
 A Step-By-Step Timeline

-This unpredictability can be a major point of stress for first-time home buyers.
-Buying a house is far more than a financial transaction – it’s a deeply personal process of finding and creating a home for yourself and your family, so it’s reasonable to want to understand the process before diving in.
+The unpredictability of the process can be a major stressor for first-time home buyers because buying a house is more than a financial transaction.
+It’s a deeply personal process of finding and creating a home for yourself and your family, so it makes sense to want to understand the process before diving in.

 See What You Qualify For